 Flatford - Early Years

-Flatford is a hamlet on the southern edge of the parish of East Bergholt in Suffolk.
-The parish is just over 3000 acres and was established in Anglo Saxon times.
+The parish of East Bergholt is just over 3000 acres and was established by Anglo Saxon times.
 It was divided into four manors with Old Hall Manor the principal manor containing part of Flatford hamlet.
 It is recorded in the Domesday Book of 1084 as the royal parish of ‘Bercolt’, it being held as the personal property of the king.
 East Suffolk is mainly an agricultural area and, until the mid 16th century, was very involved with the the cloth trade.

 The principal buildings in Flatford today are timber framed buildings which are good examples of a range of early buildings.
 There is:

 - Bridge Cottage – a small cottage, typical accommodation for a family working on the river, in the mill or on the land – much altered over hundreds of years

 The earliest sign of human activity in Flatford is a site about 150 yards downstream of Willy Lott’s which was later known as the Swans’ Nest.
 In his book, published in 1923, Rev Paterson describes it as being a rectangular enclosure about 45 by 32 yards surrounded by a wide moat.
 He considered that it was a defensive position built perhaps by the Romans or Anglo Saxons to prevent boats moving upstream.